Things to do in Gothenburg

 Want to know how people lived where Gothenburg is today 12,000 years ago.
 Or why and how the city was laid out by Dutchmen?
-Then visit the Gothenburg City Museum for answers and expansions on these facts and much, much more about the history and culture of Gothenburg.
+Then visit the Gothenburg City Museum for answers and explanations on these facts and much, much more about the history and culture of Gothenburg.
 This museum is also home to Sweden’s only surviving Viking ship.
 Universeum is a science discovery centre combining science, technology and adventure in an exciting building by Gothenburg´s own international star architect Gert Wingård.

 Liseberg is a pretty busy place.
 As well as the fun in the amusement park, there are gardens, a sculpture park, hotels, bars, and restaurants.
 At Christmas-time Liseberg becomes one huge Christmas market.